Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud

 When the quantity $\tilde{p}>1$ then the correlation of both statistical quantities is larger as if they were statistically independent.
 We see that this is exactly the case at the outside of the support of the JPDF, particularly where larger $\lambda_3$ are connected with larger $\chi$.
 It is expected that this effect becomes stronger when the analysis is moved towards the cloud boundary.

 As mentioned above, the FTLEs are used to monitor stretching and compression regions in the turbulent flow.
 These regions are connected to changes of the supersaturation field.
-Thus the PDF of $\lambda_3$ provides can be connected $s$.
-Locally, the growth of a filament of the supersaturation will follow effectively from an one-dimensional advection by compressive strain \cite{gotzfried2019comparison}
+Thus the PDF of $\lambda_3$ can be connected to the one of $s$.
+Locally, the growth of a filament of the supersaturation can be approximated effectively from an one-dimensional advection by compressive strain \cite{gotzfried2019comparison}

 where we define $S({\bm x},t) = s({\bm x},t) + 1$ for convenience.
-Time $t_0$ is the initial time of a time lag over which such a local aggregation process proceeds at many places simultaneously in the bulk of a cloud.
-The original model \cite{Villermaux2003} is formulated for a conserved passive scalar field that is no subject to additional source terms in contrast to the present situation.
+This filament aggregation model \cite{villermaux2003mixing} is applicable in the crossover region starting from the small-scale end of the inertial range into the viscous range below the Kolmogorov length $\eta_K$.
+This viscous-convective range of passive scalar turbulence is well developed only when $Sc \gg 1$ \cite{gotzfried2019comparison}.
+Here, the viscous-convective range is narrow (if existing at all).
+In the crossover range up to scales of a few Kolmogorov lengths $\eta_K$ the velocity field should however still be sufficiently smooth such that the framework is applicable.
+Time $t_0$ in eq. \eqref{eq:aggreg_model_0} is the initial time of a time lag over which such a local aggregation process proceeds at many places simultaneously in the bulk of a cloud.
+The original model of \citet{Villermaux2003} is formulated for a conserved passive scalar field that is not subject to additional source terms in contrast to the present situation.
 We incorporate the relative changes of the compression rates $\lambda_3(t)$ relative to $t_0$ by